How Long Does Mastering Take?

 • Tonal balance and dynamics must be cohesive across the entire project

-• Multiple delivery formats may be required (streaming, CD, vinyl, high-resolution digital)
+• Multiple delivery formats may be required (streaming, CD, vinyl, cassette)

 Revisions are part of the process.
 After the first version is delivered, you may request: